neondatabase/website/content/docs/introduction/billing.md

 1. Navigate to the **Billing** page in the Neon Console.
 1. Click **Request subscription cancellation** at the bottom of the page.
-1. Enter your cancellation request into the **Unsubscribe** dialog and click **Send**.
+1. Follow the instructions and click **Request downgrade**.

-The request is sent to the Neon Support team, who will respond to you with a request confirmation.

-Canceling a subscription to the Pro plan downgrades your account to the Neon Free Tier.
-The Neon Support team will ask you to remove any projects or storage that exceed [Neon's Free Tier limits](../introduction/technical-preview-free-tier).
-The subscription cancellation goes into effect at the beginning of the next billing period (the start of the month following the cancellation request).
+Cancelling your Pro plan subscription downgrades your account to the [Free Tier](../introduction/technical-preview-free-tier).

+You will be required to remove any projects, branches, or data that exceed the Free Tier limits of 1 project, 10 branches, and 3 GBs of data per branch.
+The downgrade goes into effect within 30 minutes.
+You will receive your final bill at the beginning of the next billing period (the start of the month following the downgrade request).
-If usage is not reduced in accordance with Neon's Free tier limits, Neon suspends projects and branches other than those it determines to be the most active.
-After 60 days, Neon reserves the right to remove any project or storage that exceeds Neon's Free Tier limits.

-Cancellation of Enterprise, Platform Partnership, or other customized plans are handled in accordance with the Master Subscription Agreement (MSA) outlined in the customer agreement.
+For cancellation of Enterprise or Platform Partnership plans, please contact [Sales](https://neon.tech/contact-sales).
+Cancellation of these plans are handled in accordance with the Master Subscription Agreement (MSA) outlined in the customer agreement.

 ## Billing and usage metrics explained